LIV Golf: 2022 season

 On 17 March 2022, the first eight tournament schedule with prize money of $255 million was announced by Greg Norman.
 The no cut 54-hole tournaments feature 48 players drafted into 12 four-man teams, with shotgun starts.
 The first seven events have $20 million purses with an additional $5 million split among the top three teams each week; a team championship concludes the schedule with $30 million on offer to the top three players and an additional $50 million in team prizes.

 2023 season

 The season was renamed as the LIV Golf League for the 2023 season having previously been the LIV Golf Invitational Series.
 In January 2023, the schedule for the second LIV Golf season was released.
 The season consisted of 14 no cut 54-hole tournaments.
-There were several different locations and golf courses in the 2023 season, including new venues in the U.S., Mexico, Singapore, and Australia.
+There were several different locations and golf courses in the 2023 season, including new venues in the US, Mexico, Singapore, and Australia.
 The individual championship was won by Talor Gooch and the team championship was won by Crushers GC.